NCAR/HPC-Docs/docs/getting-started/getting-started.md

 # Getting started with NCAR HPC Resources

 NS: This page is repeated again in quick-start...
 Different content should be written here...

+# Getting started with NCAR HPC Resources

 !!! info "About this page"
 	This document will guide you through the basics of using NCAR's